isarojpandit/SQL_Music_Store_Analysis/README.md

 # SQL_Music_Store_Analysis
 SQL project to analyze online music store data

-In this, I analyze the music playlist database examine the dataset with SQL and help the store understand its business growth by answering simple questions.
+In this Project, I analyze the music playlist database examine the dataset with SQL and help the store understand its business growth by answering simple questions.

 Database and Tools
 **** MySQL WorkBench